codersaiful/ultraaddons-elementor-lite/readme.txt

 License: GPL3+
 License URI: http://www.gnu.org/licenses/gpl.html

-78+ Fee widget, Custom Font, Custom CSS, Advance Header & Footer Builder, Menu Builder, Cart Icon, Anywhere Elementor Shortcode, 85+ Full Ready Template.
+78+ Fee widget, Custom Font, Custom CSS, Anywhere Elementor Shortcode, Header Footer Builder, Menu Builder, Woo Widget, 85+ Full Ready Template.
 All are free to use.

 == Description ==

-*UltraAddons Elementor Lite* is a Elementor Addons Plugin and it has some Unique features and Ready made Widget.
+*UltraAddons - Elementor Addons* is a Elementor Addons Plugin and it has some Unique features and Ready made Widget.
 By using this plugin, You able to create a Full web site just by drag and drop.
 Build your desired page just few click.
 Easy to use and use able for any theme and plugin.
 Available many filter.

 **UltraAddons Elementor Lite (Header & Footer Builder, Menu Builder, Cart Icon, Shortcode)**